 Skip Undercooked Meat

 Now is the time to order all steaks and burgers fully cooked.
-Raw or undercooked meat can harbor toxoplasma and a variety of bacteria.
+Raw or undercooked meat can harbor toxoplasma and other bacteria.
 When dining out, make sure your meat is steaming hot and thoroughly cooked.
 At home, the temperature should reach at least 145 F for whole cuts, 160 F for ground meats like hamburger, and 165 F for chicken breasts.

 Beware Fresh Juice